 Ginkgo biloba extracts are approved for the prevention and therapy of arterial occlusive disease and some other indications from the spectrum of circulatory disorders.
 The mechanism of action of the ginkgo biloba for these indications is based on the promotion of blood circulation through the release of nitrogen oxide (NO).
 The active ingredients responsible for this are bilobalid and quernceptin.

 Nitric oxide has a vasodilatory effect - this means that it enlarges the vessels and thus improves blood flow.
-The flavonoids contained in the ginkgo extracts also neutralize free radicals that can cause vascular damage.
+The flavonoids contained in the ginkgo extracts also neutralise free radicals that can cause vascular damage.

 Ginkgo biloba against dizziness

 Dizziness (medical term: vertigo) is not a disease of its own, but a symptom that can occur in a variety of diseases.
-It is characterized by a disturbance in the sense of balance, which makes you feel like everything is turning or swaying.
+It is characterised by a disturbance in the sense of balance, which makes you feel like everything is turning or swaying.
 Sometimes this feeling is accompanied by nausea or vomiting.

 A dizziness is caused by contradicting information that the sensory organs send to the brain.
-This information can be of a visual nature, transmitted via the organ of balance in the ear or conveyed by sensors in muscles, tendons and joints - so-called proprioceptors or position sensors.
+This information can be of a visual nature, transmitted via the organ of balance in the ear or conveyed by sensors in muscles, tendons, and joints - so-called proprioceptors or position sensors.

 The brain then tries to process and balance this contradictory information.
 This misinterpretation does not result in normal adjustments of the position to the environment and ineffective attempts to stay balanced - this countermeasure creates dizziness.

 There are many possible causes of dizziness.
 They are often harmless - for example, people who suffer from low blood pressure are often affected by dizziness.
 However, dizziness caused by circulatory disorders in the brain is common and less harmless.
-Other possible triggers are poisoning, trauma, visual disturbances, cardiac arrhythmia, arterial hypertension or tension in the cervical spine.
+Other possible triggers are poisoning, trauma, visual disturbances, cardiac arrhythmia, arterial hypertension, or tension in the cervical spine.

 Dizziness can manifest itself differently: Depending on the type of symptoms, a distinction is made between systematic dizziness (spinning dizziness, staggering dizziness) and unsystematic dizziness (gait insecurity).
 Dizziness associated with drowsiness occurs especially in old age.
 For an effective treatment, the cause of the vertigo must always be determined first and then the underlying disease must be treated.

 If vascular diseases and a consequent reduced blood flow to the brain are the cause of a balance disorder, an additional treatment with ginkgo extract is a possible therapy option.
-A review of several randomized, placebo-controlled double-blind studies confirmed positive effects.
+A review of several randomised, placebo-controlled double-blind studies confirmed positive effects.
 Therefore, there is convincing evidence of the effectiveness of these preparations.

-The mechanisms of action of the reduction in dizziness due to the administration of standardized ginkgo biloba extract are not fully clarified.
+The mechanisms of action of the reduction in dizziness due to the administration of standardised ginkgo biloba extract are not fully clarified.
 The proven circulation-promoting effects of the ginkgo biloba, its property as a radical scavenger and the cognitively activating effects likely play a role.